huisunsh/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Ph.D. candidate from the [Management & Organizations Department](https://www.kellogg.northwestern.edu/faculty/academics/management-and-organizations.aspx) at Kellogg School of Management.
-My research interests include organizational search and learning, cognitive science, and social networks.
+My research centers around cognition in organizations.
+Specifically, I study how cognitive processes, such as memory and attention, guide individuals and firms to selectively navigate through their environment and learn from limited experiences.
+In another stream of my research, I explore the interaction between cognition, communication and coordination in firms.

 I use a mix of qualitative data, computational modeling, and lab experiments.
 Prior to graduate school, I was a member of the [Dynamic Decision Making Lab](https://www.cmu.edu/dietrich/sds/ddmlab/) at the Department of Social and Decision Sciences (SDS) at Carnegie Mellon University.